Echinacea Coneflowers

 What do you do with hardy hibiscus in the winter?

+Hardy Hibiscus, unlike tropical hibiscus, are capable of withstanding colder temperatures to a certain extent, which makes winter care for them a bit easier.
 North Alabama, you may need to provide additional protection, such as wrapping the plant in burlap or placing it in a protected area.
 Central and South Alabama should need no protection.
+However, there are some steps you can take to ensure they thrive and return with robust growth in the spring:

 With a little care, hardy hibiscus can provide you with beautiful blooms for many years to come!
 So don’t hesitate to add these plants to your garden today.